OCHA-DAP/hdx-signals/src/indicators/cholera/README.md

 `flags.parquet`: flagging dataset.

-`raw.parquet`: raw cholera output from the CERF scraping.
+`raw.parquet`: raw cholera output from the CERF scraping, downloaded as CSV and converted to partquet file on the Google Cloud Storage bucket.

 `wrangled.parquet`: wrangled cholera data that has a clean time series of cholera casees.